 You should not be treated with ravulizumab if you are allergic to it, if you have a meningococcal infection (such as meningitis or sepsis), or if you are not currently vaccinated against meningitis (unless the risks of delaying treatment outweigh the risks of developing meningitis).

 You will need to receive a vaccine to protect against meningococcal infections at least 2 weeks before you start using ravulizumab.
-If you have already received a meningococcal vaccine, your doctor will decide if you need a booster dose.
+If your child is treated with ravulizumab, make sure he or she is vaccinated against pneumonia and influenza type B (Hib).

 If you need to start receiving ravulizumab before you are vaccinated, you may be given antibiotic medicine to take during the first 2 weeks of ravulizumab treatment.